vt-middleware/passay/reference/index.md

 1. [`HistoryRule`](../javadocs/org/passay/HistoryRule.html) - for passwords stored as cleartext (insecure, uncommon)
 2. [`DigestHistoryRule`](../javadocs/org/passay/HistoryRule.html) - for passwords stored as a hash/digest

 Both rules require querying a data source for historical password data, but in practice `DigestHistoryRule` is the more useful component since passwords are typically stored as a hash/digest.
-Digest support requires the use of message digest components provided by the [cryptacular](http://www.cryptacular.org/) crypto library.
+Digest support requires the use of message digest components provided by the [cryptacular](http://www.cryptacular.org/) crypto library, which is an optional dependency of this library.
 The example below demonstrates history-based validation for passwords stored in the following format:

 1. SHA-256 digest algorithm
 2. The hash is computed by digesting two values in turn: